GregReddick/ComTestLibrary/README.md

 the correct registry entries so that COM can connect to the library and make the proper calls.

+# Limitation
+One COM host cannot start two different versions of .NET Core in the same process.
+Because the COM library runs in-process with the COM host, this means that if you use this technique on two libraries that use different versions of the .NET Core, the second library called may not work.
+There currently is no way to start .NET Core COM libraries out-of-process.

 # Getting Started
 You will need the MIDL compiler.
 This is installed in the C++ packages, not the C# packages in the Visual Studio installer.
 You will also need the CL